Operator-valued Schatten spaces and quantum entropies: Operator spaces

-In the finite dimension case of $\cH=\ell_2^d$ we denote the associated spaces by $\cC^d, \cR^d$.
-We note that $\cC$ can be identified with the space of column vectors, and $\cR$ can be identified with the space of row vectors.
-In the following we denote elements of $\cC, \cR$ with superscripts $v^c, w^r$ to highlight that they are column and row vectors, respectively.
+In the finite-dimensional case of $\cH=\ell_2^n$, we denote the associated spaces by $\cC^n, \cR^n$.
+Note that $\cC$ and $\cR$ can be identified with the spaces of column and row vectors, respectively.
+In what follows, we denote elements of $\cC, \cR$ with superscripts $v^c, w^r$ to highlight that they are column and row vectors, respectively.

 \begin{remark} In the following, we will also need $(\ell^*_2)_c, (\ell_2^*)_r$.
 Nevertheless, since these spaces can again be identified by column and row vectors, we abuse the above notations and denote them by $\cC, \cR$, respectively.